apps-for-linux/apps-for-linux.github.io/src/content/blog/telegram-a.md

 ---
 title: "Telegram Web A"
+description: |
-summary: "An experimental standalone version of Telegram Web Client A."
+ "An experimental standalone version of Telegram Web Client A."
 date: 2025-05-14T19:27:00Z
 categories: ["Network"]
 authors: